Happyr/LinkedIn-API-client/Readme.md

 ## Usage

 In order to use this API client (or any other LinkedIn clients) you have to [register your application][register-app] with LinkedIn to receive an API key.
-This unique key helps us identify your application and lets you make API calls.
 Once you've registered your LinkedIn app, you will be provided with an *API Key* and *Secret Key*.

 This example below is a nicer way of connecting to LinkedIn compared to [their code samples][linkedin-code-samples].